zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 In the United States, we used to give hurricanes, s torms coming out of the Atlantic Ocean, names of women.
 But more recently, they’ve started giving men’s names to hurricanes as well because men want to be equal to women when it comes to storms, I guess.
 I don’t know.
 Typhoons are also given names, but there the system is much more complicated.
 It isn’t  just the name of a man or woman.

 Back to our story, Aecio says, “You mean you actual ly chase after storms?”
 Shana says, “Yeah, it’s fun.
-I hope one day to be t here for a really big one and somehow get into the eye where it’s calm.”
-The “eye ” of a cyclone is the central part of the hurricane or a typhoon where the wind i s moving around you.
+I hope one day to be there for a really big one and somehow get into the eye where it’s calm.”
+The “eye ” of a cyclone is the central part of the hurricane or a typhoon where the wind is moving around you.
 You’re in the middle of where the wind is moving.
 Apparent ly, in the eye of a cyclone, it is “calm” (calm), meaning there aren’t any strong w inds.

 Aecio says, “You understand that with big storms co me strong winds and floods resulting in the destruction of homes and general c haos.”
 Aecio is reminding Shana that these large storms cause a lot of proble ms. They have strong winds – that is, strong movement of air – and can also caus e “floods” (floods).
 A “flood” is when the water in a river goes on to the surroundin g land where it doesn’t normally go.
 This results in the “destruction (dest ruction) of homes.”